JetBrains/kotlin/docs/analysis/analysis-api/analysis-api-usage.md

 }
 ```

-## No leakages of ValidityTokenOwners from KtAnalysisSession context
+## No leakages of KtLifetimeTokenOwners from KtAnalysisSession context
-All `ValidityTokenOwners` you get inside a `KtAnalysisSessoin` context should never leak it.
+All `KtLifetimeTokenOwners` you get inside a `KtAnalysisSessoin` context should never leak it.
 But you may:
-* Store your `ValidityTokenOwners` as a field inside a class that implements `ValidityTokenOwners`.
-This way your outer class is `ValidityTokenOwners` itself and all rules apply to it.
+* Store your `KtLifetimeTokenOwners` as a field inside a class that implements `KtLifetimeTokenOwners`.
+This way your outer class is `KtLifetimeTokenOwners` itself and all rules apply to it.
 * Pass it to another function with a `KtAnalysisSessoin` receiver.